NitroXy/nxgame/README.md

 Requirements: django_cas_ng, django

-django_ca_ng's way of migrating stuff is still not updated to newest django version, thus, before migrating for the first time, do this:

-python manage.py makemigrations django_cas_ng

-After that, you can simply do:
+Do this:

 python manage.py migrate

+Then do this:

+python manage.py runserver 0.0.0.0:80 (where 0.0.0.0 is the allowed ip:s)